MateusBithencourt/MateusBithencourt/README.md

 </div>
 <p></p>
 <p align="justify">
-Welcome to my GitHub Page.
-I am Mateus Bithencourt and now Computer engineering student, I learn new things about programming, I have been programming for almost more than 3 months.
+Welcome to my GitHub page.
+I'm Mateus Bithencourt and now a data analysis and development student, I'm learning new things about programming, I've been programming for almost 3 months now.

 </p>